Monkeystation/photanol-com/src/pages/index.md

       image: /img/roadmap-item-image.jpg
   active: 6
 technology:
-  pretitle: WE WORK WITH CYANO-BACTERIA
+  pretitle: HOW IT WORKS
-  title: A natural, all-in-one circular factory
+  title: Our natural, all-in-one factories
-  text: >-
+  text: >
-    Today’s petrochemicals used for our daily plastics, materials and products mean mining more fossil fuels, pumping more carbon into the atmosphere.
-Yet scientists agree we have less than ten years before the point of the no return, if we continue business as unusual.

-    Photanol is business as unusual.
+    Photanol is business-as-natural.

-    We can make any chemical compound - and therefore the monomers and polymers used for different plastics - clean, renewable and circular.
+    We can make any compound, and therefore the monomers and polymers used for different plastics - clean, renewable and circular.
 Leaving fossil fuel in the ground.
-Extracting CO2  from the atmosphere.
-Using just sunlight and water.
+Extracting CO2  from the air.
+Using just sunlight and minimal water.
 We do it with innovation that follows nature’s lead.

-    Photanol’s platform technology uses the natural power of cyano-bacteria; the bacteria that uses sunlight to drive photosynthesis - to create any organic acid.
-Think of it as an all-in-one, renewable factory.
-The Photanol process absorbs CO2 - transforming it from harmful waste energy into circular feedstock, and adapts the cyano-bacteria’s metabolic pathways to produce any desired chemical.
-Super efficiently and with just oxygen as downstream by-product.
+    Photanol uses the superpower of cyano-bacteria to photosynthesize.
+Creating a natural, all-in-one factory.
+We enhance the bacteria to absorb CO2 (transforming it from waste energy into circular feedstock).
+Then adapt its metabolic pathways to produce any desired chemical.
+Supremely efficient.
+With just oxygen as by-product.
+Primed for scalability thanks to Photanol’s platform technology.
   video_item:
     label: Watch corporate movie
     link: ijMRUWfbp88